Tableau Charts: Doughnut chart

 Resize the Second Pie by minimizing its Size.

-Change the color from default to 'White'.
+Change the color from default to 'White' (this color should always match the background of your view)

 And there we've our doughnut chart, lets do some formatting and labeling on our chart.